A/B Testing for Websites: How to Design Tests for UX Wins

 Anchoring the design goal on the fundamental purpose of design, and understanding some key elements of visuals, will help you avoid those situations.

-Given the integral role of visual design in UX, let’s tackle the elements of what makes good visuals.
 Consequently, you’ll also understand how these are combined to make a website understandable and functional.

 Aside from the elements, visual design principles will also help you understand the role played by visual elements in a website’s UX.
 These principles will help you achieve an effective design with a clear message.